top of page

 Circular Target Laser Ablation

-Hyunsung TNC's patented CTLA (Circular Target Laser Ablation) deposition technology is an integrated process that simultaneously synthesizes superconducting compositions and deposits on the substrates.
+Hyunsung TNC's patented CTLA (Circular Target Laser Ablation) deposition technology is an integrated process that simultaneously synthesizes superconducting compositions and deposits them onto substrates.
 The method involves irradiating multiple metallic oxide targets (such as Cd and Mg) with laser beams optimized for each element’s wavelength and power, enabling in-situ chemical reactions and precise deposition to occur concurrently.

 Unlike conventional methods that rely on pre-synthesized single-composition targets, CTLA induces direct chemical reactions between raw target materials and immediately deposits the resulting superconducting compound onto the substrate with high precision.
 This eliminates the need for separate target synthesis, significantly reduces composition inhomogeneity, shortens processing time, and lowers production cost, making CTLA a highly efficient and scalable solution for superconducting thin-film manufacturing.